Cirrhosis of the liver

 - Primary sclerosing cholangitis

-Cirrhosis of the liver – symptoms: frequent complaintsCirrhosis of the liver usually develops over a period of many years or decades.
+Symptoms of cirrhosis of the liver: Frequent complaintsCirrhosis of the liver usually develops over a period of many years or decades.
 For a long time there are no or only very unspecific symptoms, such as itching, low blood pressure, anaemia or an increased susceptibility to infection.
 Patients often also suffer from general malaise with fatigue, weakness or loss of appetite.

 The progression of the disease, the change in the liver function and the declining detoxification lead to various symptoms.